traceway / opentelemetry-symfony

 README

-Pure-PHP OpenTelemetry instrumentation for Symfony — automatic tracing for HTTP, Console, HttpClient, Messenger, Doctrine DBAL, Cache, and Twig, plus Monolog log-trace correlation, OpenTelemetry log export, and opt-in metrics for Messenger processing.
+Pure-PHP OpenTelemetry instrumentation for Symfony.
+Automatic tracing for HTTP, Console, HttpClient, Messenger, Mailer, Scheduler, Doctrine DBAL, Cache, and Twig — plus Monolog log-trace correlation, OTel log export, and opt-in metrics.
 No C extension required.

-Works with any OpenTelemetry-compatible backend: Traceway, Jaeger, Zipkin, Datadog, Grafana Tempo, Honeycomb, and more.
+Works with any OpenTelemetry-compatible backend: Traceway, Jaeger, Zipkin, Datadog, Grafana Tempo, Honeycomb, AWS X-Ray, and more.

-- Pure PHP — no C extension required; installs on every managed Symfony host
+- Pure PHP — installs on every managed Symfony host

-- Correct under load — Messenger trace context propagates across async queue boundaries, Doctrine DBAL 3 and 4 both CI-tested, re-entrance guards prevent export-path recursion in HttpClient and the log handler
+- Correct under load — Messenger context propagates across async boundaries, DBAL 3 and 4 CI-tested, re-entrance guards on HttpClient and the log handler

 Quick Start